KeithSloan/GDML/README.md

 ### Introduction

 **[FreeCAD](https://freecad.org)** is a Free Libre Open Source multi-platform CAD/CAM/FEM suite.
 **GDML** stands for **Geometry Description Markup Language** and is an application-indepedent geometry description format based on XML.
 It can be used as the primary geometry implementation language as well providing a geometry data exchange format for existing applications.

+The main use of GDML is with Nuclear Physics MonteCarlo Simulation programs GEANT4 and ROOT

 The **FreeCAD GDML Workbench** can be used for:
 * Viewing
 * Creation
 * Modification

 of GDML models.
-It can also be used in GEANT4 and ROOT.

 ## Screenshots